 - Obviously, number one on this list has to be that I intended to have a domicile plan.
 And all of that boils down to a single item.
 I intended to have a new permanent address.
 The entire list above is tied to having an address, physical and mailing.
 Right now, I am using my dad’s in Wyoming.
 The remaining items?
 As patchwork as it is, some are in Alaska and some are in Wyoming.
 All the while, in my mind, I am a resident of Florida while Florida has never heard of me.
 The new plan is to get this figured out and finalized during 2018.

-- More than a year ago, I wrote in another Listicle that I was in the process of establishing a business.
+- More than a year ago, I wrote in a post that I was in the process of establishing a business.
 SupersizeLIFE, LLC was supposed to be up and running by the first day of 2017.
 Now, we are counting down the days to 2018 and the business still doesn’t exist.
 The process is easy and fairly inexpensive.
 Or at least it was in Alaska.
 So no real excuse.
 Except maybe one.
 As I was doing the research, I learned that if you have an LLC in one state but do business in another, the protection of an LLC is not applicable in the state where you don’t have the business.
-With an LLC, you separate your personal finances and your business finances so that if your business is sued, only the assets of the business will be affected.
+With an LLC, you separate your personal finances and your business finances.
+So, if your business is sued, only the assets of the business are affected.
 Your personal assets remain yours.
 Establishing the business in Alaska and then leaving wouldn’t have offered me the protection of an LLC, as I understand it.
 That said, it seems crazy that would be true in the age of the internet.
 So many contractor’s work is not location dependent.
 I cannot fathom with the far-reaching ability that they would limit their contract work to the state in which they “reside.”